muratk5n/thirdwave/en/2022/01/particles-and-ai.md

 # Particles, Science and AI

+Functions

+Neural nets are known to be efficient function approximators.
+If they can approximate anything, then they can learn, model anything, right?
+Input is the video of the road, output is pressing the pedals, turning the wheel, if I learn the "function" of driving with given inputs and outputs, I could learn how to drive.
+Right?

+But the formulation of the real-world, theorizing requires more than "functions".
+We learned that lesson in science of the past 300 years.
+In materials science a steel beam under stress has the displacement formula $E I \frac{d^4 y}{d X_1^4} = q$ , a fourth order differential equation, it is not a function.
+When solved with given conditions result is one way, a different way for a different condition; all from the same base formula.
+Mathematics has much broader reach, broader mechanisms than mere functions, it captures patterns, and relations that don't immediately have to compute anything.

+Particles, Formulas

 Neural Net Expert Yann LeCun: "The cargo cult approach to aeronautics—for actually building airplanes—would be to copy birds very, very closely; feathers, flapping wings, and all the rest.
 And